cont-limno/wq-prediction/README.md

 ## Creating natural lake ecological clusters
-Noah created these and will provide the link to the code for the clusters.
+Noah will create these and will provide the link to the code for the clusters.

 #### Local natural lake ecological cluster variables used to create the clusters
 LAKESLOCUS101:	elevation_m